 I am deeply honored to say that my agency’s methodology is taught at Middle Tennessee State University - a top music industry school in an official Cyber PP course.
 We offer an official Cyber PR certification, which has helped many young people add skills to their resumes.

 Many of my students are now working full time in the music business.
 To know that I had even a tiny part of that is an incredible feeling.

 Finally, I am enormously proud of the fact that I became a 7-figure business and I am also deeply grateful for the enormous lesson that I learned from getting there.
-This video explains what it takes to get to 7 figures and what you may just need to reframe.

 Of course, I have!
 Troubles and mishaps are all part of any business landscape.